 Lastly, one big benefit of uploading HTML to WordPress is that it helps you verify your site on Google Search Console.
 To use Google Search Console, you first need to verify your website, which involves uploading a special HTML file to WordPress.
-This gives you access to Google Search Data and ensures your site is indexed properly by Google's search engine.
+This gives Google access to your data and ensures your site is indexed properly by Google's search engine.

 Ready to start uploading?
 Read on for a step-by-step guide to uploading HTML files to WordPress.

 How to Upload an HTML File to WordPress

 - Choose an existing page or create a new one.

 1. Navigate to your Admin Dashboard.

 You can use the WordPress Visual Editor to quickly add HTML files to your website.
 To access the Visual Editor, first go to your admin dashboard.